In the USA today, there are three common methods of postage payment methods. These are:

 Each postage method offers its own benefits and drawbacks.
 However, did you know it’s now 1 cent cheaper per letter to send mail with a postage meter compared to a traditional stamp ($0.48 vs $0.49)?

-In this article we put postage meters and stamps against each other so you can decide on the right postage method for your business.
-To kick off, we’ve given you an outline of how the two postage methods stack up against each other in the table below.
+In this article, we put postage meters and stamps against each other so you can decide on the right postage method for your business.
+To kick off, let's outline how the two postage methods stack up against each other.

 Click your state below to find out

 Postage Meters vs Stamps – The Case for Stamps

 For the everyday person, the traditional stamp method works – it’s quick, easy and for relatively small amounts of mail, it remains the cheapest option.
 Add to the mix no hidden costs, no monthly payments and no payment permits and no wonder small businesses cling onto the traditional method for so long.